Credit card limit calculator

 There's no way to work out the exact credit limit you'll be offered, but you can estimate the credit limit you might be offered by using the following questions:

 1. How much do you earn?
-Goes without saying, the more you earn, the higher your credit limit will be.
+It goes without saying, the more you earn, the higher your credit limit will be.
 Most banks have a minimum income to apply for each credit card, and a minimum credit limit.
 For instance, on a card with a minimum income requirement of $75,000, their minimum credit limit typically sits at around $6,000.

 2. What are your current, regular expenses?
 This could include rent or mortgage repayments, supermarket shopping, electricity bills, phone bills and fuel or transport costs.